PalomoProjects/Handling-disconnected-USB-Serial-/README.md

 Is very important mentioned that the structure in Linux is relevant in this case, because everything in Linux is a path (file) so this skills give you the ability for manage and know the status of them.

+In this example the electronic board (like Arduino maybe) response to a cmd from the python application, the python application is for bring the gateway for the electronic board and get the data from web service.

+If you want to know more please email me and give you a feedback as soon as possible.